Hamburg: Music

 Hamburg is the origin of the "Hamburger Schule", a term used for alternative music bands like Tocotronic, Blumfeld, Tomte or Kante.
 The meeting point of the Hamburg School was long considered to be the Golden Pudel Club in Altona's old town, near the Fischmarkt.
 Alongside clubs such as the Pal, the Moondoo or the Waagenbau, today the Pudel is a central location of the Hamburg electro scene.
 Artists of this scene include the DJ duo Moonbootica, Mladen Solomun, and Helena Hauff.

 Hamburg is also home to many music labels, music distributors and publishers.
 These include Warner Music, Kontor Records, PIAS, Edel SE & Co.
 KGaA, Believe Digital, and Indigo.
 The high proportion of independent labels in the city, which include Audiolith, Dial Records, Grand Hotel van Cleef, among others, is striking.
 Before its closure, the label L'Âge d'or also belonged to these.

 In addition, Hamburg has a considerable alternative and punk scene, which gathers around the Rote Flora, a squatted former theatre located in the Sternschanze.

 The city was a major centre for heavy metal music in the 1980s.
 Helloween, Gamma Ray, Running Wild, and Grave Digger started in Hamburg.
+The influences of these and other bands from the area helped establish the subgenre of power metal.
 The industrial rock band KMFDM was also formed in Hamburg, initially as a performance art project.
-The influences of these and other bands from the area helped establish the subgenre of power metal.

 In the late 1990s, Hamburg was considered one of the strongholds of the German hip-hop scene.
 Bands like Beginner shaped the city's hip-hop style and made it a serious location for the hip-hop scene through songs like "Hamburg City Blues".
 In addition to Beginner, German hip-hop acts from Hamburg include Fünf Sterne Deluxe, Samy Deluxe, Fettes Brot, and 187 Strassenbande.

-Hamburg has a vibrant psychedelic trance community, with record labels such as Spirit Zone.
+Hamburg has a highly active psychedelic trance community, historically housing record labels such as Spirit Zone.